Australian General Practice Training

-WAGPET is the provider of the AGPT program in Western Australia and offers registrars the opportunity to complete training at accredited training facilities across all regions of WA.
+WAGPET delivers the AGPT program in Western Australia and offers GP registrars the opportunity to complete training at quality-accredited training facilities across WA.

-Offered as a three or four-year program, the AGPT program is designed to reflect the flexibility and variety a career in general practice offers.
-The AGPT program allows for individual tailoring of training to build the best foundations for a future career in general practice.
+Offered as a three or four-year program, it is designed to reflect the flexibility and variety a career in general practice offers.
+The AGPT program allows registrars to tailor their training to build the best foundations for their future.

 Colleges and Program Structure

 To gain specialist registration as a general practitioner in Australia, you need to obtain Fellowship with either the Australian College of Rural and Remote Medicine (FACRRM) and/or the Royal Australian College of General Practitioners (FRACGP).
 The AGPT program has been developed to meet the training and education outcomes set by the colleges.

 The FACRRM is a four-year program, specifically designed for those who are comitted to practising rurally.

 The FRACGP is a three-year program, with the option to study an additional year to gain Fellowship in Advanced Rural General Practice (FARGP).Find out more

 "It has been a great experience and journey during my training with WAGPET.
 I joined in January 2013 as a WAGPET GP registrar and I will say it is the best training program that I have ever experienced.